Beszmi/cpp_first_game_engine/README.md

 **Features coming soon:**

 - controls for in-game objects,
-- camera feature extension
+- Text display support,
+- object click and hold actions

 **Features coming later:**

-- Text display support,
+- adding tools to help non-pint and click kind of games
 - collisions

 **Please note that all the assets in the project are just copyright free place holders!**